 - 1. Patients should be evaluated at 3 and 6 months after initiating treatment.
 Tests should include at least serum PSA measurement and careful evaluation of symptoms in order to assess the treatment response and the side-effects of treatments given. - 2.
 Follow-up should be tailored for the individual patient, according to symptoms, prognostic factors and the treatment given. - 3.
-In patients with stage M0 disease with a good treatment response, follow-up is scheduled every 6 months, and should include at least a disease-specific history and serum PSA determination. - 4.
+In patients with stage M0 disease with a good treatment response, followup is scheduled every 6 months, and should include at least a diseasespecific history and serum PSA determination. - 4.
 In patients with stage M1 disease with a good treatment response (PSA <4 at 3 months following treatment onset), follow-up is scheduled for every 3-6 months.
-A minimal follow-up should include a disease-specific history and serum PSA determination, frequently supplemented with haemoglobin, serum creatinine and alkaline phosphatase measurements. - 5.
-When disease progression occurs or if the patient does not respond to the treatment given, the follow-up needs to be individualized with consideration of the use of bisphosphonates, chemotherapy or further hormone therapy. - 6.
-Routine imaging in stable patients is not recommended except in selected cases where Dexa scanning/bone densitometry may be appropriate. - 7.
-In cases of PSA failure the testosterone levels should be checked.
+A minimal follow-up should include a disease-specific history and serum PSA determination, supplemented with haemoglobin, serum creatinine and alkaline phosphatase, liver function and testosterone measurements. - 5.
+When disease progression occurs or if the patient does not respond to the treatment given, the follow-up needs to be individualized with consideration of the use of bisphosphonates, chemotherapy, or further hormone therapy. - 6.
+All patients commencing androgen deprivation for period of 12 months or greater should have a dexa scan. - 7.
+All patients commencing hormonal therapy should have advice on diet, exercise and referral to local exercise program should be considered. - 8.
+In cases of PSA failure, the testosterone levels should be checked.